 - 1 ¾ cups vegetable broth (or water)

 - 3 celery ribs , chopped

 - 8 ounces mushrooms , sliced

-- 1 apple , cored and diced (optional)
+- 1 large apple , cored and diced

-While the rice is cooking, melt the olive oil in a large Dutch oven over medium heat and saute the onion and celery until tender, about 8 minutes.
+- While the rice is cooking, heat the olive oil in a large deep skillet over medium heat and saute the onion and celery until tender, about 5 minutes.
 Add in the garlic, mushrooms, sage, thyme, and salt, and saute another 8 to 10 minutes, until the mushrooms are tender.

-- Combine the cooked rice and mushroom mixture, and stir in the apple, cranberries, and pecans, if using.
+- Combine the cooked rice and mushroom mixture, and stir in the apple, cranberries, and pecans.
 Adjust any seasoning to taste, and serve warm.

 - Leftovers can be stored in the fridge in a sealed container for up to 5 days.